KevinWorkman/HappyCoding/examples/java-server/thread-safety/_posts/2017-08-27-social-feed-website.md

 The only change here is that we've added a call to `Thread.sleep(5000)` when we iterate over the `posts` list.
 This means that each post will take 5 seconds to render, which makes it easier for us to test what happens when a post is added while they're being rendered.

-Tese the code by following these steps:
+Test the code by following these steps:

 - Run the server
 - Register a user.